 The Hawaiian islands are a very important place to my American partner – he has lived there and then visited many times, so I was assured of an expert guide on my travels!
 So, here goes.. some of my tips and favourite spots;

-We hire a car with Avis from Lihue for the hour drive along the Kuhio highway to the very North of the island.
+We hire a car with Avis from Lihue for the hour drive along the Kuhio highway to the very North of the island (see below!)

-Once you get past Princeville (which I’ll come back to later), you’ll drive over the wooden one lane Hanalei Bridge (Local etiquette is important here – common courtesy dictates around 4-5 cars over the bridge before stopping and waiting for drivers from the other side).
-Then you’ll go through the little town of Hanalei, past surf shacks, bikini shops, and eateries, surrounded by lush green hills & mountains straight out of Jurassic Park.
+Once you get past Princeville (which I’ll come back to later), you’ll drive over the wooden one lane Hanalei Bridge (Local etiquette is important here – if there are cars waiting to cross, common courtesy dictates around 5-7 cars over the bridge before stopping and waiting for drivers from the other side).
+Then you’ll go through the little town of Hanalei, past surf shacks, bikini shops, and eateries, surrounded by lush green hills & mountains straight out of the Jurassic Park movie!

 Eventually you’ll arrive at Ha’ena, and what is in my opinion, the only place to stay on the island…..